oayanda/oayanda/README.md

-- 🌱 I’m currently learning Kubernetes, Terraform
+- 🌱 I’m currently learning Kubernetes
 - 👯 I’m looking to collaborate on DevOps and Cloud projects.